-Passengers would be consulted on the proposed changes early in 2021 and the proposal is subject to the consultation findings.
+Passengers would be consulted on the proposed changes and the proposal is subject to the consultation findings.
 The consultation would be promoted amongst all stakeholders, including service users and their families.
 Any changes would be communicated sensitively, thoroughly and in advance to minimise any anxiety caused to passengers.
 In accordance with the NHS Accessible Information Standard, information would be communicated in a simple and clear way, for example using Easy Read, to ensure that the information and communication needs of passengers affected with a disability are met.
 Equality analysis would continue to be conducted and reviewed, and any impacts monitored and mitigated against where applicable.
 Equality monitoring information will continue to be reviewed for passengers affected.

-Increase in Council Tax by 4.99% in 2021/22
+Increase in Council Tax by 2.99% in 2022/23

-In order to deliver a legally-required balanced budget, it is proposed to increase Council Tax by 4.99% (where 3% is ring-fenced for adult social care, and 1.99% is a general increase).
-This is the maximum increase allowed by Government.
-This will generate an additional
+In order to deliver a legally-required balanced budget, it is proposed to increase Council Tax by 2.99%, where 1% is ring fenced for Adult Social Care and 1.99% is a general increase.
+This is the maximum increase allowed by government.
+The proposal will generate an additional £4.1m of recurring income for the Council and therefore avoid having to make further savings to key council services such as adult social care, children's services, etc. This is a positive impact.
+The 1.99% increase in Council Tax for general use should have a positive impact on some equality groups as it prevents an additional reduction of £2.7m in the Council's budget

-£6.5m of recurring income for the council and avoid further savings having to be made to key council services.
-It will mean an increase of £3.9m for the Adult Social Care budget, enabling the service to meet increasing demand of current and future service users who are amongst the most vulnerable in the community.
-This is a positive impact.

 The proposal will impact on all residents in the borough who are liable to pay Council Tax.
 As the increase has universal application, no one particular group with protected characteristics is targeted.
+The Council Tax proposal will increase the financial pressure on some households.